Raymi306/personal-site/content/tutorials/python/10_first_steps.md

 ## Functions

 Last but not least on our whirlwind tour is an overview of functions.
+The magic of functions lies in structuring our code.
+We can write code inside of a function, and then reuse it anywhere we please to avoid repetition.
 Some functions, like `print` and `input`, exist predefined in Python.
 We can also write our own: